 Young writers celebrated at annual awards

-The South Perth Young Writers Awards were presented at a ceremony on Thursday 20 July that celebrated the 31st anniversary of the prestigious awards and applauded the creative talent of local youth.
+The South Perth Young Writers Awards were presented last week on Thursday 19 July at a ceremony that celebrated the 32nd anniversary of the prestigious awards and applauded the creative talent of local youth.

 Since 1987, the awards have been held every year to provide students with an opportunity to develop their writing skills and recognise their extraordinary creative talent.
 The Award encourages excellence in creative writing from school age children either residing or attending school in the City of South Perth.

 This year over 300 entries were received, which reflects the passion young people have for using their creative writing skills to share stories.

 Shortlisted entrants were invited to attend a writing workshop with author Deb Fitzpatrick to gain valuable tips and tricks to improve their story.
 Fourteen winners were selected from the five age categories for prose, with winners acknowledged at the awards ceremony for their outstanding efforts in five age categories across primary and secondary schools.

 The Christobel Mattingley Bronze Medallion, awarded by the judging panel to the most outstanding entry in any given year was, this year awarded to Year 8 student David Batt from Wesley College his entry, ‘The Race’.